josephryan/SeaCucumberPhylogenomics/README.md

 # SeaCucumberPhylogenomics
 Sea cucumber phylogenomics

-### Scripts

-Scripts used in these analyses

-### Phylotocol
+### phylotocol

-A priori planned analyses for this study along with any changes that were made following releases of this document.
+Directory with a priori planned analyses for this study along with any changes that were made following releases of this document.

+### scripts

+Directory with scripts used in these analyses

+### treefiles

+Directory with newick-formatted tree, alignmnet, partition file, iqtree command

 ### LICENSE

+License for all software in this repository